TUM-I5/MolSim/README.md

 To disable creating Doxygen target run: <code> cmake -DBUILD_DOC=OFF .. -B . </code>

+The plot comparing the runtime of the different algorithms can be found in the documenation of FLennardJonesCells and FLennardJones since they are responsible for the strategy used.
+One way to get there would be "Namespaces -> FLennardJonesCells" (sim->physics->force->FLennardJonesCells)

 <h1>Execution</h1>

 Execute program with \<input-file\>: <code> ./MolSim \<input file\> </code>